Brunhilda of Austrasia: First marriage

 In 567, she was married to King Sigebert I of Austrasia, a grandson of Clovis I, who had sent an embassy to Toledo loaded with gifts.
 She joined him at Metz.
 Upon their marriage, she converted to Catholicism.
 Sigebert's father, Chlothar I, had reunited the four kingdoms of the Franks, but when he died, Sigebert and his three brothers divided them again.
 According to historian and bishop Gregory of Tours, Sigebert's marriage to a Visigothic princess was a criticism of his brothers' choices in wives.
 Instead of marrying a low-born woman, Sigebert chose a princess of education and morals.

 The strangling of Queen Galswintha by Chilperic I.

 In response to Sigebert's noble marriage, his brother, Chilperic I of Neustria, sent for Brunhilda's sister, Galswintha.
-Gregory of Tours suggests that he proposed because he envied his brother's marriage to Brunhilda; however, Galswintha ordered him to purge his court of courtesans and mistresses and he soon grew tired of her.
-He and his favorite mistress, Fredegund, conspired to murder her.
+Gregory of Tours suggests that he proposed because he envied his brother's marriage to Brunhilda; Galswintha ordered him to purge his court of courtesans and mistresses and he soon grew tired of her.
+He and his favourite mistress, Fredegund, conspired to murder her.
 In 568, an unknown assailant strangled Galswintha while she slept in her bed and Chilperic married Fredegund.

 Brunhilda so detested Fredegund for the death of her sister—and this hatred was so fiercely reciprocated—that the two queens persuaded their husbands to go to war.
 Sigebert persuaded their other brother, the elder Guntram of Burgundy, to mediate the dispute between the queens.
 He decided that Galswintha's dower of Bordeaux, Limoges, Cahors, Béarn and Bigorre should be turned over to Brunhilda in restitution.
-However, Chilperic did not easily give up the cities and Brunhilda did not forget the murder.
+Chilperic did not easily give up the cities and Brunhilda did not forget the murder.
 Bishop Germain of Paris negotiated a brief peace between them.
 Between 567 and 570, Brunhilda bore Sigebert three children: Ingund, Chlodosind and Childebert.

 The peace was then broken by Chilperic, who invaded Sigebert's dominions.
 Sigebert defeated Chilperic, who fled to Tournai.
 The people of Paris hailed Sigebert as a conqueror when he arrived with Brunhilda and their children.
 Bishop Germain wrote to Brunhilda, asking her to persuade her husband to restore the peace and to spare his brother.
 Chroniclers of his life say that she ignored this; certainly Sigebert set out to besiege Tournai.
 Fredegund responded to this threat to her husband by hiring two assassins, who killed Sigebert at Vitry-en-Artois with poisoned daggers (scramsaxi, according to Gregory).
 Brunhilda was captured and imprisoned at Rouen.